Using Custom Context with Your Bot

 Defining a Simple Custom Context

-.
-Well, for custom context to work with handlers that must be extended from the base Context
+Let's start by defining a custom context class MyContext.
+Well, for custom context to work with handlers that must be extended from the base Context class.

-that can perform some custom logic.
+We're building a class anyway, so let it include a method doSomething that can perform some custom logic.
 Let's say our fancy hello-world printing logic is inside 😃

 class MyContext extends Context {